-Now the world's largest multichannel retailer of video games, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
+A global, specialty retailer of video game products, consumer electronics and wireless services, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
 The metamorphosis from Babbage's into GameStop began with a series of mergers.
 The first was with Software Etc., a deal in which Babbage’s Etc. LLC was formed.

 In late 2004, GameStop spun off from Barnes & Noble with its buy back of six million shares of stock from the book seller.
 GameStop then proceeded to acquire Electronics Boutique (EB Games) in 2005.
-In Jan.
-2007, GameStop purchased Rhino Video Games from Blockbuster.
-The company also executed a two for one stock split in March of 2007.
+In January 2007, GameStop purchased Rhino Video Games from Blockbuster.

 In 2008, GameStop acquired Micromania, France's leading video game retailer.

 In July 2010, GameStop acquired Kongregate, a leading free-to-play social gaming destination.